EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Methodology

 Since the 4D radar point cloud are sparse, it is impossible to estimate poses reliably by matching only two consecutive frames.
 Therefore, we construct a keyframe sliding window for registration.
 Keyframes are selected based on pose deviation exceeding a predetermined threshold in rotation or translation from the preceding keyframe.
 The map points of keyframe within the sliding window collectively form a sub-map utilized directly in subsequent steps.

-Leveraging the ego-velocity computed in the preceding step, we derive the initial guess of pose $^{w}\hat{T_k}$, and align it into sub-map coordinates for the current frame, denoted as $^{s}\hat{T_{k}}$.
-Each voxel in the current frame searches for its corresponding voxel in the sub-map in a certain radius.
-For corresponding voxels, feature points are then matched and a filtering process is applied to exclude points with a normal vector dot product $v_i \cdot v_j < z_{thre}$, indicating potential false association.
-As a result, all matching points ($\prescript{s}{}{p}, \prescript{k}{}{p}$) form a sparse set $\Omega$ as shown in Fig. \ref{fig:feature}(a) and (b).
+Utilizing the ego-velocity calculated in the previous step, we derive the initial pose estimate $ ^{w}\hat{T_k}$ based on a constant velocity model and align it with the sub-map coordinates for the current frame, denoted as $^{s}\hat{T_{k}}$.
+Therefore, if the velocity estimation is accurate, the coordinates of the same reflective points in the sub-map and the current frame should be close.
+Then each voxel in the current frame can search for its corresponding voxel in the sub-map in a certain radius.
+For corresponding voxels, feature points are then matched and a filtering process is applied to exclude points with a normal vector dot product $u_i \cdot u_j < z_{thre}$, indicating potential false association.
+As a result, all matching points ($\prescript{s}{}{p}, \prescript{k}{}{p}$) form a sparse set $\Omega$ as shown in Fig. \ref{fig:feature} (a) and (b).

 For every tuple in $\Omega$, we conduct a P2P matching.
 We set different weights for every tuple to distinguish some stable matching and other unstable points.
 The weights come from the similarity of features selected in \ref{feature-extraction} and can be calculated as follows: